realYuanLi/Psychometrics_LLM/README.md

 ```

 ## License
-The code in this repository is open source under the
+The code in this repository is open source under the [MIT license](https://github.com/realYuanLi/Psychometrics_LLM/blob/main/LICENSE)